String (computer science): Security concerns

 The differing memory layout and storage requirements of strings can affect the security of the program accessing the string data.
 String representations requiring a terminating character are commonly susceptible to buffer overflow problems if the terminating character is not present, caused by a coding error or an attacker deliberately altering the data.
 String representations adopting a separate length field are also susceptible if the length can be manipulated.
 In such cases, program code accessing the string data requires bounds checking to ensure that it does not inadvertently access or change data outside of the string memory limits.

 String data is frequently obtained from user input to a program.
 As such, it is the responsibility of the program to validate the string to ensure that it represents the expected format.
 Performing limited or no validation of user input can cause a program to be vulnerable to code injection attacks.

 Literal strings

 Sometimes, strings need to be embedded inside a text file that is both human-readable and intended for consumption by a machine.
 This is needed in, for example, source code of programming languages, or in configuration files.
-In this case, the NUL character doesn't work well as a terminator since it is normally invisible (non-printable) and is difficult to input via a keyboard.
+In this case, the NUL character does not work well as a terminator since it is normally invisible (non-printable) and is difficult to input via a keyboard.
 Storing the string length would also be inconvenient as manual computation and tracking of the length is tedious and error-prone.